-Only a small amount of work is proposed in this area.
-These works were not considered major enough impacts to warrant further archaeological investigation, or the supervision of an archaeologist.
-Once construction is complete, zone 2 will mainly be left to revegetate, until future development takes place.
-When more extensive development proposals are considered in the future, zone 2 areas will require further assessment.
+In the construction of the Materials Processing Centre in Zone 2 no archaeological relics were found.
+The impacts of the zone are no longer considered major enough to warrant further archaeological investigation, or the supervision of an archaeologist.

+As construction is complete, zone 2 is mainly left to revegetate, until future development takes place.
+If more extensive development proposals are considered in the future, zone 2 areas will require further assessment.